nextauthjs/next-auth/www/docs/configuration.md

 * See the [TypeORM configuration documentation](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md) for supported options.
 :::

-## Supported Databases
+#### Supported Databases

-The following databases are supported by the default adapter:
+The following databases are supported by the default TypeORM adapter:

 * cordova
 * expo